backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 I will revisit feature selection soon, but for now I will evaluate the base model performances of the seven classifiers above, and will move forward with the top two.

 **If you've made it this far, you deserve a little honesty..**
-Prior to this very moment, my only exposure to machine learning was roughly 2 class periods in mathematical statistics my junior year when we slightly went over linear regression.
-I'm sure there has to be better ways to go about selecting the best model for my problem, but I'm eager to learn, and I'm taking this project entirely as a learning experience.
+Prior to this very moment, my only exposure to machine learning was roughly one week in mathematical statistics my junior year when we lightly covered linear regression.
+I'm sure there has to be better ways to go about selecting the best model for my problem, but I'm eager to learn, and I'm taking this project entirely as an opputtunity to learn.
 Plus, this way I'll have two different models to learn head-to-toe and that I know will at least perform semi-decent :-)

 ```python
 from sklearn.neighbors import KNeighborsClassifier